The Search Site Tree command is a quick and efficient way to find and navigate to sites (webs), document libraries, folders and document sets.

 Search Site Tree is also a great way to quickly locate a location in your SharePoint document store so that you can add that location to your favorites.
 To create a favourite from any result returned by the search, right-click on the grey star next to the result and select Add to Favourites.
 The star will be yellow if the location already exists in your favourites.

-Customising Search Site Tree
+Customising Search Site Tree (on-premise SharePoint)

 Search Site Tree on SharePoint 2013 and 2016 by default allows you to search on Site, Libraries, folders or document sets however the default behavior can be changed by configuring a custom query under SharePoint Administration.